-In an unprecedented move, its new owner has allowed it to be displayed at the National Postal Museum for 2 ½ years.
+In an unprecedented move, its new owner has allowed it to be displayed at the National Postal Museum indefinitely.
 This will be the longest and most accessible exhibit of the legendary stamp in its colorful history – and it’s free!

 Brief History of the British Guiana